Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-When a request comes in for `/sensors/{sensorId}/readings`, Jersey calls this method, gets back a `SensorReadingResource` instance, and lets that instance handle the request from there.
+When someone hits `/sensors/{sensorId}/readings`, Jersey calls this method, gets a `SensorReadingResource` back, and lets it take over.

-The first benefit is **separation of concerns**. `SensorResource` deals with sensors. `SensorReadingResource` deals with readings for a specific sensor.
-Neither class has logic from the other's domain.
-Without this pattern, you end up with one big controller class that has sensor methods and reading methods all mixed together — the kind of 800-line file that is hard to work with.
+**Separation of concerns.** `SensorResource` handles sensors. `SensorReadingResource` handles readings.
+Neither touches the other's logic.
+Without the pattern, everything goes into one big class with sensor methods and reading methods mixed together — it gets messy fast.

-The second benefit is **scoped parent context**.
-The locator passes the `sensorId` into the sub-resource constructor: `new SensorReadingResource(sensorId)`.
-The sub-resource then looks up the parent sensor through `SensorReadingService` when it actually needs it.
-If the sensor does not exist, the service throws a `NotFoundException` and `GlobalExceptionHandler` returns a 404.
-Because the sub-resource holds just the ID (not a captured `Sensor` object), it always sees the latest state — if another thread changes the sensor between the locator running and the sub-resource method running, it does not matter.
-All the business logic (the MAINTENANCE check, UUID generation, updating `currentValue`) lives in `SensorReadingService.recordNewReading`, keeping the resource class thin.
+**Scoped parent context.** The locator passes just the `sensorId` to the constructor: `new SensorReadingResource(sensorId)`.
+The sub-resource looks up the actual sensor through `SensorReadingService` only when it needs it.
+If the sensor does not exist, the service throws `NotFoundException` and `GlobalExceptionHandler` returns a 404.
+Since the sub-resource only holds the ID (not a `Sensor` object), it always gets fresh state even if another thread changed the sensor in between.
+The business logic — MAINTENANCE check, UUID generation, updating `currentValue` — all lives in `SensorReadingService.recordNewReading`, so the resource class stays thin.

-The third benefit is that it **scales well**.
-If readings needed their own nested resource later (say `/sensors/{id}/readings/{rid}/annotations`), you just add another locator inside `SensorReadingResource`.
-The parent class does not grow at all.
-It is also easier to test — `SensorReadingResource` is just a normal Java class with a constructor, so you can test it directly without spinning up Jersey.
+**Scales well.** If readings ever needed their own sub-resource (like `/sensors/{id}/readings/{rid}/annotations`), I would just add another locator inside `SensorReadingResource`.
+The parent does not change.
+Testing is also simpler since `SensorReadingResource` is a plain Java class — you can instantiate it directly without starting Jersey.

-### Question 8 — Why 422 beats 404 for a broken reference in a valid payload
+---

+### Part 5: Advanced Error Handling, Exception Mapping & Logging

+#### 5.1 — Dependency Validation (422)

 **Question.** Why is HTTP 422 often considered more semantically accurate than a standard 404 when the issue is a missing reference inside a valid JSON payload?

-The three status codes that could apply here each mean something different. **404 Not Found** means the URL itself does not point to anything. **400 Bad Request** means the request is malformed — broken JSON, missing fields, wrong data types. **422 Unprocessable Entity** means the request is well-formed and the server understands it, but it cannot process it because a business rule or constraint fails.
+Three status codes could apply, and they each mean different things. **404** means the URL does not exist. **400** means the request itself is broken — bad JSON, missing fields, wrong types. **422** means the request is fine syntactically but fails a business rule.

-Take this payload, sent to `POST /api/v1/sensors`:
+Look at this payload sent to `POST /api/v1/sensors`:

 ```json
 {